-15. In the suit for specific performance concerned to S.A.No.453 of 2014, the appellant had set out his case in terms with the defence set up in the eviction suit referred to above demanding the respondent to execute a regular sale deed and to register upon receiving balance sale consideration and in the event of his failure, the appellant requested the Court to execute a sale deed in his favour.
+15. In the suit for specific performance concerned to S.A.No.453 of up in the eviction suit referred to above demanding the respondent to execute a regular sale deed and to register upon receiving balance sale consideration and in the event of his failure, the appellant requested the Court to execute a sale deed in his favour.